CAST-Extend/com.castsoftware.uc.silentInstaller/README.md

-# silentInstaller
+# Silent Installer
-Silent installation of all CAST packages
+Silent installation for important CAST packages for the first time installation on a new VM